 We will utilise safe spaces within classrooms and designated areas throughout the school to provide reflection and calming down time for any children requiring this.
-Within these areas there will be resources to support children in regulating their emotions; our SENCos and Pastoral/HWB TA will support the creation and implementation of these areas to ensure that they offer a supportive space for the children.

 Team Teach

 In some cases, a child may display behaviour that puts themselves, or other children, and/or staff, at risk of harm; or a child's behaviour may be extremely disruptive.
 In such cases, it may be necessary to follow the guidelines for de-escalation, positive handling and physical restraint as set out in the following Department for Education Policies: